 • Each workstation is meant to be used by not more than two users at one time.

-• Each user is to sign in on the log sheet located at the desk, noting starting and ending time and workstation number.
+• Each user is to legibly sign in on the log sheet located at the desk, noting starting and ending time and workstation number.
+By signing the log in sheet the user is agreeing to the computer use policy.

 • Each use is for one 30-minute session which may be renewed if no one is waiting.